 - ear, nose and throat (ENT)

 The Kent, Surrey and Sussex (KSS) GP School offers some highly innovative placements in healthcare management in several GP Training Programmes across the region.
 The placements were developed in Kent, and are hugely popular with GP trainees, who value the insight into the NHS system, and how they can contribute to quality improvement in a meaningful way.

 CLIC posts give an excellent opportunity for GP trainees to have exposure to and learn about healthcare management and commissioning, primary care service structure, epidemiology and research and management in primary care (amongst many other areas).

-We have worked hard with other areas of HEE KSS to increase the number of trainees who can rotate through this innovative type of placement.
+We have worked hard with other areas of NHSE KSS to increase the number of trainees who can rotate through this innovative type of placement.